heyoka/faxe-docs/docs/nodes/data_collection/tcp_receive.md

     `Length_Header:16/integer, Data:{Length_Header}/binary`

-_`Experimental`_ since `0.19.19`: packet now can also have the value 'line', if this is given, data from the socket will be treated as separated by newline characters (\n, \r\n).
+Since `0.19.19`: packet now can also have the value 'line', if this is given, data from the socket will be treated as separated by newline characters (\n, \r\n).

 -----